cevherdogan/charlotte-everley-free/README.md

   Added: Camp Jarvis story, Quiet Roots essay, TE Schools feature, Historic Devon dive, and updated `index.md`.

+## 🛠️ DEV NOTES

+	•	[ ] TODO: Create a GitHub Action to deploy each branch (membership-free, membership-trial, etc.) to its own subdirectory.

+This sets a clear development milestone and keeps things organized for future contributors (or for your future self 😉).

+	•	Add a checklist for content editorial workflows too?
+	•	a README root-level README summarizing the entire site architecture?

 ---

-💡 Don’t forget to update Stripe URLs in the GPT or automation tools!
+💡 Don’t forget to update Stripe URLs in the GPT or automation tools! i

+	•	Rotate weekly using a cron + GitHub Action